 My Iran 9-Day Itinerary

 So, back to the post!
-Here’s what I am going to be doing during my guided Iran tour on my 9-day itinerary:
+Here’s what I did during my guided Iran tour on my 9-day itinerary:

 Day 1: Arrival in Tehran.
-Today, I do a city tour of Iran’s capital and visit Azadi tower and the Grand bazaar.
-I’ll be pretty tired after the flight, so this is a short day.
+I did a city tour of Iran’s capital and visited Azadi tower and the Grand bazaar.
+I was pretty tired after the flight, so that was a short day.

 Day 2: A full-day tour of Tehran, including Golestan palace and the National and Jewelry Museums.
 Fly to Shiraz

-Day 3: I’ll do a full-day city tour of Shiraz, including the Nasirolmolk mosque and Zand Complex.
-After that, we visit shahcheragh and see its magnificent mirror works and Aliebne hamze with its huge dome.
-Overnight Shiraz.
+Day 3: I did a full-day city tour of Shiraz, including the Nasirolmolk mosque and Zand Complex.
+After that, we visited shahcheragh and see its magnificent mirror works and Aliebne hamze with its huge dome.

 Day 4: Excursion to Marvdasht to see Persepolis and Necropolis.
 After that, back to Shiraz and visit the Quran gate.
-We’ll visit the Hafez and Saadi temples, too.
+We visited the Hafez and Saadi temples, too.

-Day 5: Drive to Yazd.
-En-route, visit Pasargadae, the great city of the Achaemenid Empire.
-When we arrive in Yazd, we will visit Amir Chakhmaq square.
+Day 5: Drove to Yazd.
+En-route, visited Pasargadae, the great city of the Achaemenid Empire.
+When we arrived in Yazd, we visited Amir Chakhmaq square.

 Day 6: Full-day tour of ancient Yazd.
 Visited the Tower of Silence, Jame mosque, and the Zoroastrian Fire temple.

-Day 7: Leave Yazd for Isfahan.
-Isfahan is what I am most looking forward to.
+Day 7: Left Yazd for Isfahan.
+Isfahan is what I most looked forward to on this trip.
 Naghsh-e Jahan Square is a UNESCO World Heritage Site and an outstanding example of Iranian and Islamic architecture.
-Our tour includes the Naghsh-e-Jahan Complex and Chehel sotoun palace.
-Looking forward to the food here!

-Day 8: Visit Vank cathedral in Julfa.
-We’ll also see the Jame mosque and the Armenian quarter.
-After that, drive to the Abyaneh village where people are still living the way they did 2500 years ago.
+Day 8: Visited Vank cathedral in Julfa.
+We also saw the Jame mosque and the Armenian quarter.
+After that, we drove to the Abyaneh village where people still live the way they did 2500 years ago.

 Day 9: After breakfast, drove into Kashan.
 This old Iranian city has lots of historical sites, like Tabatabaie and Borojerdi House and Fin Garden.
 Kashan is one of the oldest cities in western Iran.

-Finally, and sadly, my Iran 9-day itinerary ends and we drive to the airport for my departure flight.
+Finally, and sadly, my Iran 9-day itinerary ended and we drove to the airport for my departure flight.

 BUT WAIT!
 THERE’S MORE!